qd-qd/sdk-tutorials/onboarding/old-introduction-blockchain/introduction.md

 # Introduction to Blockchain Technology

-There are many different ways to understand blockchain technology and grasp all that the Cosmos ecosystem has to offer.
+There are many different ways to understand blockchain technology and grasp all that the Cosmos Ecosystem has to offer.
 To give you a thorough understanding and a complete view, you cannot restrict yourself to one single definition and understanding.
 Instead, you will be presented with a vast spectrum of conceptualizations throughout the first chapter.

 <HighlightBox type="learning">